-• With effect from April 2011 the Council has operated within a Strategic Alliance with a neighbouring authority Bolsover District Council.
+With effect from April 2011 the Council has operated within a Strategic Alliance with a neighbouring authority Bolsover District Council.
 Joint working arrangements have made significant progress and the two Councils now operate with a joint Management team down to third tier level.
 Joint working is now operational within most services, although only Environmental Health is operating on the basis of a fully shared service.
 While one of the key reasons for entering into this partnership is to achieve the efficiency savings that both Councils need to secure, the Strategic Alliance is also viewed as a key mechanism for managing risk including the maintenance of robust Internal Control arrangements.

-The Council's External Auditors KPMG restrict their comments to the Published Accounts and as to whether the Council has made proper arrangements to secure Value for Money.
-The most recent review of the Council by external audit was provided by KPMG in its Annual Audit Letter relating to the 2015/16 Accounts.
-This letter which was reported to the Council meeting on 3rd January 2017 gave an unqualified opinion in respect of both Value for Money and in respect of the published accounts.
-With respect to the outcomes of the independent scrutiny undertaken by Internal Audit of the 27 audits undertaken during 2016/17, five resulting in an arrangement being assessed as marginal (a number of areas identified for improvement).
-Appropriate steps are being taken to address all of the weaknesses identified by Internal Audit.
+The Council's External Auditors KPMG restricts their comments to the Published Accounts and as to whether the Council has made proper arrangements to secure Value for Money.
+The most recent review of the Council by external audit was provided by KPMG in its Annual Audit Letter relating to the 2016/17 Accounts.
+This letter which was reported to the Council meeting on 11th December 2017 gave an unqualified opinion in respect of both Value for Money and in respect of the published accounts.